 We believe that our school has a responsibility to develop cultural capital and we therefore teach our children the skills and knowledge that will enable them to succeed in life.
 Each year group will take part in a range of activities linked to our 7 core values.
 Part of this Cultural Capital Journey is to use educational visits to provide rich learning experiences that make links with their learning in school.
 Residential visits in Year 2 and Key Stage 2 further enrich the curriculum as well as developing a sense of wellbeing beyond the classroom walls.

 Given that we value our children holistically, we ensure that entwined throughout our whole curriculum are the characteristics of learning, which enables our children to leave Loxdale with a healthy growth mind-set, ready for the future.

-As part of our topic curriculum, children engage in planned Commando Joe missions, which provide an opportunity for them to develop the specific CoJo characteristics.
+As part of our curriculum, children engage in planned Commando Joe missions, which provide an opportunity for them to develop the specific CoJo characteristics.
 We have found that this is a fun and innovative way to allow the characteristics to become embedded and our children to flourish.